ozdemir02/TolgaAkaMoon/README.md

 ### Hi There 👋 I am Tolga & this is my GitHub profile.

-I am a Frontend developer from Denmark and I can speak and write English and I have studied in _Roskile Technical School as a Web Developer_
+I am a Frontend developer from Denmark, I can speak and write English and I have studied in _Roskile Technical School as a Web Developer_

 Skills:
 [<img src='https://devicons.github.io/devicon/devicon.git/icons/css3/css3-original-wordmark.svg' alt='css3' height='40'>]()